statsmaths/blog/_posts/2018-01-09-cleanNLP2-quickstart.md

 {% highlight text %}
 ##
 ## A CleanNLP Annotation:
 ##   num. documents: 30
 {% endhighlight %}
-There are many things you can do with the annotation object, but for most users a good starting place is to turn it into a single data
+The output is an annotation object; there are many things you can do with the annotation object, but for most users a good starting place is to turn it into a single data frame:
-frame:

 {% highlight r %}
 output <- cnlp_get_tif(anno)